After the 2024 review, comes the challenge of the 2025 resolutions!

 When I started my blog in 2019, it was values of sharing that inspired me.

-One article per week for 6 years even on vacation, even sick, I stuck to it... tenacity, perseverance... a touch of madness?
+One article per week for 6 years, even on vacation, even sick, I stuck to it... tenacity, perseverance... a touch of madness?
 In any case, a lot of passion!

 This passion, covid, and Gaëtan pushed me in 2020 to open the online shop.
-From threads to needles, from masks to fabrics, from buttons to straps... my apartment turned into a small stockroom, even a large stockroom.
+From threads to needles, from masks to fabrics, from buttons to straps... my apartment turned into a small stockroom, even a large one.
 It was more than time to find a place to store all my stock!

-The first blog posts
+The first blog articles

 With Astrid and Auriane at the Burda contest in February 2020

 Finally, we love sharing our love of materials and colors because the sky is gray enough in Belgium without adding it to our clothes!
-It's no coincidence that I bring back pretty colorful fabrics from Japan!
+It’s no coincidence that I bring back beautiful colorful fabrics from Japan!

 Rigor is the character of someone or something distinguished by perfect accuracy, logic, and precision.